Gavin Sheets Player Props: White Sox vs. Rays

-On Sunday, Gavin Sheets (on the back of going 1-for-1 with a home run and an RBI) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 1:40 PM ET.
+On Friday, Gavin Sheets (.296 batting average in his past 10 games, with two home runs, two walks and four RBI) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 7:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Rays.

 Gavin Sheets Game Info & Props vs. the Rays